Highlights of Clinical Medicine Editorial Office

 Commentary: an opinion piece providing a critical evaluation of a published article or topic of interest to the readership of the journal.
 Letters to the editor and replies should be submitted as Commentaries.
 Commentaries shall have a maximum word count of 2,000 words (not including title, abstract, and references list) and may contain no more than one Figure/Table.
 Commentary articles should have the following format: 1) Title: "Commentary: Title of the original article" (mandatory), 2) Introduction, 3) Subsections relevant for the subject, 4) Discussion.

 Case Report: a short description of important scientific observations that are missed or undetectable in clinical trials.
-It usually refers to an unreported, unexpected, unusual occurrence.
+It usually refers to an unreported, unexpected, or unusual occurrence.
 Case Report shall have a maximum word count of 2,000 words (not including title, abstract, and references list).

 Short Note: a short description of important current research findings, which is more focused and concise than an article.
 Short Note shall have a maximum word count of 2,000 words (not including title, abstract, and references list).